soundpress/RulesOfNYC/docs/c19/index.rst

 (a) E-Hail Application Approval for New License.
 The Commission will not issue an E-Hail Application Provider License to any Applicant unless the Commission approves the E-Hail Application proposed for sale, lease or use by the Applicant.
 In determining whether to approve the E-Hail Application, the Commission will consider, in its sole discretion, whether the documentation required to be submitted by the Applicant pursuant to subdivision (b) of this section adequately demonstrates that the E-Hail Application complies with all of the requirements set forth in 35 RCNY § 78-21, or as such requirements may be waived or modified by the Commission pursuant to subdivision (f) of this section.

 (b) Documentation for E-Hail Application Approval.
-The Applicant must submit with its License application a detailed description of its E-Hail Application's functionality and its compliance with the requirements set forth in 35 RCNY § 78-21, as well a list of all third-party designees the E-Hail Provider will use in offering E-Hail or E-Payment services.
-If the Application includes E-Payment, the Applicant must submit with its License application the documentation described in paragraphs (1) through (3) of this subdivision.
+The Applicant must submit with its License application a detailed description of its E-Hail Application's functionality and its compliance with the requirements set forth in 35 RCNY § 78-21, as well a list of all third-party designees the E-Hail Application Provider will use in offering E-Hail or E-Payment services.
+If the Application includes E-Payment, the Applicant must submit with its License application the documentation described in paragraphs (2) and (3) of this subdivision.
 All documentation pertaining to an independent third party must be accompanied by a signed authorization from the Applicant authorizing the Commission to contact the independent third party directly and authorizing the independent third party to respond to inquiries from the Commission.

-   (1) An acceptance test plan that uses information technology industry testing tools, techniques and methodologies designed to comprehensively test whether the E-Hail Application and related services comply with all of the requirements set forth in 35 RCNY § 78-21, or as such requirements may be waived or modified by the Commission pursuant to subdivision (f) of this section;
+   (1) Documentation demonstrating that an independent third party that is accredited by the American National Standards Institute-American Society of Quality National Accreditation Board ("ANAB") to perform International Organization for Standardization ("ISO") 9001 certifications has performed acceptance testing consistent with the acceptance test plan, and the successful results of the acceptance testing; and

-   (2) Documentation demonstrating that an independent third party that is accredited by the American National Standards Institute-American Society of Quality National Accreditation Board ("ANAB") to perform International Organization for Standardization ("ISO") 9001 certifications has performed acceptance testing consistent with the acceptance test plan, and the successful results of the acceptance testing; and
+   (2) Documentation demonstrating that an independent third party that is a Qualified Security Assessor ("QSA") company has performed security testing of the E-Hail Application and related services to determine compliance with the security standards set forth in 35 RCNY § 78-21(f), or as such standards may be waived or modified by the Commission pursuant to subdivision (f) of this section, and the successful results of the security testing; and

-   (3) Documentation, to be renewed and resubmitted to the TLC every twelve (12) months, demonstrating that an independent third party that is a Qualified Security Assessor ("QSA") company has performed security testing of the E-Hail Application and related services to determine compliance with the security standards set forth in 35 RCNY § 78-21(f), or as such standards may be waived or modified by the Commission pursuant to subdivision (f) of this section, and the successful results of the security testing.
+   (3) Documentation, demonstrating that a qualified, independent third party has performed acceptance testing of the E-Hail company's Application Programming Interface and related services to determine compliance with the standards set forth in 35 RCNY § 78-24(d)(2), or as such standards may be waived or modified by the Commission pursuant to subdivision (e) of this section, and the successful results of such acceptance testing.

 (c) Information Security and Use of Personal Information Policy.
 The Applicant must submit with its License application an information security and use of personal information policy that includes, at a minimum, the following information: